 This program is part of Netpbm.

-pamchannel reads a PAM or PNM image as input and produces a PAM image as output, consisting of the indicated channels (planes) of the input.
+pamchannel reads a Netpbm image as input and produces a PAM image as output, consisting of the indicated channels (planes) of the input.

 Each channum argument is the number of a channel of the input, with the first channel being zero.
 The channels in the output are in the order of these arguments.